Achmad Yurianto: Personal life

 Yurianto was married to Dwiretno Yuliarti and had two children.
 He was a photographer and a dollmaker in his spare time.
 His panoramic photos were purchased by travel agencies, and his paper dolls were displayed at the Jakarta International Handicraft Trade Fair.

 Death

 Yurianto was diagnosed with intestinal cancer in April 2022 and was brought to the Gatot Soebroto Army Hospital for medical treatments.
-He underwent chemotherapy shortly afterwards and was additionally diagnosed with multiple strokes.
+He underwent chemotherapy shortly afterward and was additionally diagnosed with multiple strokes.
 He was brought to his hometown in Malang a day before his death for home care treatment.
 After being treated for three days in the city hospital, Yurianto died on the evening on 21 May 2022.
 His body was brought to his parents' house before the burial on the following day with a full military ceremony at the Dadaprejo Public Cemetery in Batu, East Java.